raju0x/raju0x.github.io/_posts/2016-07-17-http-basics-part1.md

 ## 5-Session layer :

-Responsible for managing a session between two applications.
+**Responsible for managing a session between two applications .
+Socks work with session layer.**

 **Socks :** Socks is a protocol for handling client to server requests and communications made through a proxy server.
 Server Message Block (SMB), one version of which was also known as Common Internet File System (CIFS) operates as an application-layer network protocol  mainly used for providing shared access to files, printers, and serial ports and miscellaneous communications between nodes on a network.

 ## 6-Presentation layer :

-Responsible for the data formatting and display, allowing for compatibility.
+**Responsible for the data formatting and display, allowing for compatibility.**

 **TLS :** Transport Layer Security (TLS) and its predecessor, Secure Sockets Layer (SSL), both of which are frequently referred to as 'SSL', are cryptographic protocols that provide communications security over a computer network.
 Several versions of the protocols are in widespread use in applications such as web browsing, email, Internet faxing, instant messaging, and voice-over-IP(VoIP).
 Major web sites use TLS to secure all communications between their servers and web browsers.

 ## 7-Application layer :

-Responsible for user interaction.
-Below are the appliction layer protocols.
+**Responsible for user interaction.
+Below are the appliction layer protocols.**

 **BGP :** Short for Border Gateway Protocol, BGP is a network protocol operating on port 179 for exchanging routing information between gateway hosts.